SPDUK/old-portfolio/README.md

 ---

-To generate placeholder content run `./run rake db:setup` and a test admin user is created as `hello@world.com` with the password `password`.
+To generate placeholder content run `./run rake db:seed` and a test admin user is created as `hello@world.com` with the password `password`.
 You can modify the seeds in the `/db/seeds.rb` file.

 To give a user admin, currently run `./run rails console` and then enter `User.first.update!(roles: [:site_admin])`